Doctor of Philosophy in Intercultural Studies

 Normally four to five years.

 A fee for the entire program is $42,000, to be paid in 15 equal installments over five years.
 AGWM and AGUSM appointed missionaries are eligible for a discounted fee of $29,400.
-The PhD/ICS Program qualifies for veteran’s benefits, private student loans and loan deferment.
+The PhD/ICS Program qualifies for veteran’s benefits, private student loans, and loan deferment but does not qualify for Title IV federal aid (Alternative Loan Options).
 (Applicable for the 2017–2018 academic year and subject to change thereafter for new participants.)

 Program Course Requirements: